Which is better for gas mileage: manual or automatic transmissions?

 Battle of the transmissions: does automatic or manual get better gas mileage?

-As I said earlier, gas prices are on the rise.
 You thought prices were out of control before, it’s only going to increase.
 When you’re ready to buy a new car, gas efficiency should definitely be a factor in your decision.
 A manual or automatic transmission choice is entirely up to you, but if you’re in the market for a newer car, the answer for which transmission is better may surprise you.

 Video Source: Learn Engineering YouTube